wizardofki-mage/LC-3-Five-Exam-Averaging-ASM-Program/README.md

 6. If you had a previous program running in the simulator, click on File --> Reinitialize Machine to reset it to default values.
 7. Click on File --> Load Program and choose the .obj file created by the assembler in LC3edit.
 8. Click on Execute --> Run

+Example use:
+After running the program, enter five test scores between 0 and 100 separated by the Enter key.
+The minimum, average, and maximum test scores will display in the console with their corresponding letter grade next to them.
+(i.e. the standard grading scale: < 60 = F, 60 - 69 = D, 70-79 = C, 80-89 = B, and 90 - 100 = A).

+Add to this Readme:
+- Scope of functionalities

+Release date:
+This project will be launched by June 12, 2025.

+Sources:
+Computer architecture and organization and LC-3 assembly language programming are explained in the textbook:
+Patt, Yale, and Patel, Sanjay.
+Ise Introduction to Computing Systems: From Bits & Gates to C. 3rd ed., 	McGraw-Hill, 	2020.